 Snake Skin on Swordfish, 5.8

 There are several access points for the Barton Creek Greenbelt, and you could hike or bike to 5.8 Sanctuary from any of them.
 This page covers the closest trailhead.
-From the parking lot, it takes me literally about 10 minutes to reach the crag.
+From the parking lot, it takes me less than 10 minutes to reach the crag.

 From whatever point of origin, get onto 360.
 If you're headed south, look for a stoplight shortly after the bridge over Barton Creek.
 If you're headed north, the stoplight is before the bridge.

 At this light, turn into a business park.
 (Northbound travelers who miss this turn can turn in onto another road very shortly thereafter.)

 Once in the business park, turn left at the first opportunity and drive to a signed gravel road denoting the Barton Creek Greenbelt.
 Park, take the main trail down to the creek, and cross over to Seismic Wall.
 You'd have to be blind to miss it.